FlowFuse/website/development/frontend/testing.md

 ```js
 cy.home()
 ```
-Recommended to call this for every test you do that requires a login too.
-It navigates the test to the homepage of the application, but most importantly contains several `cy.wait()` calls to make sure the relevant API calls have completed before continuing.
+This will navigate the test to the homepage of the application, but more importantly it contains several `cy.wait()` calls to make sure the relevant API calls have completed before continuing.
+It is recommended that you call this for every test that requires a login.

 #### Selecting Elements & Actions